PyratLabs/ansible-role-k3s/README.md

   - Ubuntu 18.04 LTS
   - Ubuntu 20.04 LTS

+:warning: The v2 releases of this role only supports `k3s >= v1.19`, for
+`k3s < v1.19` please consider updating or use the v1.x releases of this role.

 ## Disclaimer

-:warning: May not be suitable for production use!

-Rancher Labs is awesome and has released k3s as v1.0.0, however at the time of creating this role I do not have a k3s cluster in production nor am I unlikely to ever have one.
+Rancher Labs is awesome and k3s is being used in production, however at the time of creating this role I do not have a k3s cluster in production nor am I likely to ever have one.
 Please ensure you practice extreme caution and operational rigor before using this role for any serious workloads.

 If you have any problems please create a GitHub issue, I maintain this role in my spare time so I cannot promise a speedy fix delivery.